grokthis/ucisc/docs/07_ALU.md

 If M == 1 and/or S == 0

-0.eff - Set result flags; if zero, store value
+0.eff - store if zero
-1.eff - Set result flags; if not zero, store value 2.eff - Set result flags
+1.eff - store if not zero
+2.eff - store if positive
-3.eff - Set result flags; store value
+3.eff - store

 If M == 0 and S == 1

-4.eff - Set result flags; if not negative, store value 5.eff - Set result flags; if negative, store value 6.eff - Set result flags; if not overflow
+4.eff - store if not negative
+5.eff - store if negative
+6.eff - store if not overflow
-7.eff - Set result flags; if positive, store value
+7.eff - do not store

 Note: 4-7 are stored as 0-3 in the instruction code.
 However, in uCISC to avoid ambiguity and allow compile time checking, 4-7 are used.
 If 4-7 don't fit given the values of M and S